UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^^^^^^

 A content provider is required in DPLA.
 Sharing the names of institutional partners within the Digital Library of Tennessee is also a great way to recognize the contributions of these libraries.
+Because of DPLA's limitations, we will provide this information as a string.

 Xpath
 ^^^^^